Islamophobia vs Criticism

 Muslims see Islam not as an ideology, but as divine revelation.

-If criticism of Islam is interpreted as criticism of Allah—and can carry serious consequences—how does this align with a liberal democracy?
+If criticism of Islam is interpreted as criticism of Allah—and can carry serious consequences—what are the implications for a liberal democracy?

 When does criticism of an idea become harm to the group?